More than 15,000 Australians get home care tips from our monthly newsletter

-Anxiety is one of the most common psychiatric disorders in the older population.
-A study on the prevalence of anxiety in older people shows that anxiety disorders are present in 14-17% of older adults, although they often go undiagnosed.
+A study on the prevalence of anxiety in older people showed that anxiety disorders are present in 14-17% of older adults, although they often go undiagnosed.
+According to the World Health Organisation, loneliness and social isolation are key risk factors for mental health conditions later in life, and unique circumstances—such as the COVID-19 pandemic—can intensify those risk factors.

 • Chronic medical conditions